 If you’re wondering how to get to Hoi An, the town is a 45 minute drive from Da Nang (where the closest airport is located).
 Most visitors make a day-trip to Hoi An from Da Nang.
 However, we decided to stay in Hoi An to really discover the city, and it’s attractions.
 Also, we prefer staying in smaller towns.
 We feel that they just have so much more charm.
-And Hoi An had plenty of it.